fengo4142/subscription-form-ts/readme.md

-# 🚀 Code Callenge - HTML/CSS/JavaScript - May 2020
+# 🚀 Subscription-Form - HTML/CSS/JavaScript - May 2020

 ## Development Environment Used